 Sticking to the same new routines won’t help you learn new things.
 Here are some things that will boost fluid intelligence.

 It was once believed that brain cells don’t regenerate.
-However, according to Harvard neuropsychologist, newer research shows that the brain’s neurons regenerate throughout life.
+However, according to Harvard neuroscientist, Dr. Amar Sahay, newer research shows that the brain’s neurons regenerate throughout life.
 This process is called neural plasticity.
 Learning new skills triggers new neural connections in the brain.
 So, seek out new challenges whenever you can.
-Learn to play a musical instrument, take a dance class, or conquer a new language.
+Learn to play a musical instrument, take a dance class, or study a new language.

 Visit a New Country

 While you probably don’t need more reasons to book your dream trip to France, here’s one more reason to do it — exploring new places makes you smarter.
-Several research studies have found that travel boosts intelligence.
+Research studies have even found that travel boosts intelligence.

 A study conducted in 2014 examined the impact of multicultural engagement or study abroad on MBA students.
 It was discovered that students who were more willing to learn about and adapt to new cultures gained a greater depth of knowledge at the end of the program compared to those who did not.